 Annex 6 – Deducing the UTRN Counter from the Truncated UTRN Counter – informative

 This annex provides a worked example of the calculation described in Section 14.6.4.1.5.
-The calculation uses the 10-bit Truncated UTRN Counter received with the prepay top-up command is received via Consumer Entry to the Device, either directly or via a PPMID.
+The calculation uses the 10-bit Truncated UTRN Counter received with the Prepayment Top Up command is received via Consumer Entry to the Device, either directly or via a PPMID.
 The calculation uses the highest UTRN Counter value held in the Device’s UTRN Counter cache, and a window of 512 either side of this value in making the deduction.

 In this case, the UTRN Counter being entered into the Device is 5 greater than the highest thus far received by the Device.